 The possible values for data provider HERE are the following: a value of 1 indicates that the latitude and longitude are accurate to the ZIP+4 centroid (more accurate); a value of 2 indicates that the latitude and longitude are accurate to the ZIP+2 centroid (less accurate).

 The physical distance in meters from a candidate to a specified location.
 The Distance output value is calculated for each candidate when the Location input parameter is passed in a request using the Find or findAddressCandidates methods.
-If the Location parameter is not passed in a request, then the value of Distance is zero.
+If the Location parameter is not passed in a request, the value of Distance is zero.

 Historical traffic data

 The data stores traffic flow information by day of the week and time of day; therefore, using this historical traffic data will result in more accurate travel times.
-For example, routing through the city at 7:30 am on a weekday will take longer than routing through the city at midnight.
-Historical traffic data can be utilized by specifying start times when creating routes using the Find Route tool or Network Analyst.
+For example, routing through the city at 7:30 a.m. on a weekday will take longer than routing through the city at midnight.
+Historical traffic data can be used by specifying start times when creating routes using the Find Route tool or Network Analyst.
 Historical traffic is based on the average of observed speeds over the past two years.
 A few specific kinds of links are not covered in historical traffic, because they are not navigable roadways: ferry links, rail links, and any link that is not marked as accessible by emergency vehicles.
 See Routing.
-For a list of the presence of Historical traffic data by data provider, product, and country, see product coverage.
+For a list of the presence of historical traffic data by data provider, product, and country, see StreetMap Premium product coverage.